FAQ About Web Push Integration and Service Worker

 Web Push Integration and Service Worker FAQ explains installation, setup, compatibility, and troubleshooting for Web Push.

-Is it possible to add Insider Service Worker to another folder other than the website's root folder?
+Is it possible to add Insider One’s Service Worker to another folder other than the website's root folder?

 Yes, the InOne panel allows you to configure a custom path for the Service Worker.
 The path can be added to another folder as long as the folder is on the website domain and the Service Worker is accessible at www.yourwebsite.com/subfolder/insider-sw-sdk.js.